wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/publish-share-chatbot.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot showing access permission for everyone.](../media/everyone-access.png)](../media/everyone-access.png#lightbox)

-6. When your bot has been submitted, you will get a submission status message.
+6. When your bot has been submitted, you'll get a submission status message.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting submission status message.](../media/status-message.png)](../media/status-message.png#lightbox)

 ## Task 3: Approve the chatbot as admin

 If you have the admin login for your tenant, you can play the role of the admin and approve your app.
-If you are working in a shared tenant read along but do not perform the steps.
+If, you're working in a shared tenant read along but don't perform the steps.

 1. Open a new browser tab and navigate to the Microsoft Teams admin center: https://admin.teams.microsoft.com/dashboard

-2. Go to Teams apps – Manage apps in the left hand navigation menu.
-You will see that there is 1 Submitted custom app pending approval.
+2. Go to Teams apps – Manage apps in the left hand navigation menu. you'll see that there's 1 Submitted custom app pending approval.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting pending approval.](../media/pending-approval.png)](../media/pending-approval.png#lightbox)

-3. Search for the name of the chatbot you submitted and then select to open it.
+3. Search for the name of the chatbot that you submitted and then select to open it.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to search name of submitted chatbot.](../media/open-chatbot.png)](../media/open-chatbot.png#lightbox)

-4. Select **Publish**, and then confirm in the pop up message that appears.
+4. Select **Publish**, and then confirm in the pop-up message that appears.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Publish button.](../media/publish-final.png)](../media/publish-final.png#lightbox)

-5. You will see that your chatbot has been published.
+5. You'll see that your chatbot has been published.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting chatbot has been published.](../media/chatbot-published.png)](../media/chatbot-published.png#lightbox)